FREQUENTLY ASKED QUESTIONS

 12 lessons per module completed in 12 weeks

-Each interactive lesson can be completed in 20-30 minutes.
+Each interactive video can be completed in 20-30 minutes.

 Each video included in You Choose to Learn More is approximately 2 - 60 minutes long.